Te-k/harpoon/README.md

 # Harpoon

-OSINT tool.
+OSINT / Threat Intel CLI tool.

 # Install

-You can simply install the package from [pypi](https://pypi.org/project/harpoon/) with `pip install harpoon`
+## Requirements

+As a pre-requesite for Harpoon, you need to install [lxml](https://lxml.de/installation.html) requirements, on Debian/Ubuntu : `sudo apt-get install libxml2-dev libxslt-dev python-dev`.

+You need to have [geoipupdate](https://github.com/maxmind/geoipupdate) installed and [correctly configured](https://dev.maxmind.com/geoip/geoipupdate/) to use geolocation correctly (make sure you to have `GeoLite2-Country GeoLite2-City GeoLite2-ASN` as `EditionIDs`).

 If you want to use the screenshot plugin, you need phantomjs and npm installed:

 ```
 npm install -g phantomjs
 ```

+## Installing harpoon

+You can simply install the package from [pypi](https://pypi.org/project/harpoon/) with `pip install harpoon`

 If the above install instructions didn't work, you can build the tool from source by executing the following commands in the terminal (this assumes you are using virtualenvs):